Captainexpo-1/PitLang/README.md

 - `String`: Text enclosed in double quotes (`"`).
 - `Array`: Ordered collections of values.
 - `Null`: Represents the absence of a value.
+- `Object`: Collections of key-value pairs.
+Similar to dictionaries in Python or objects in JavaScript.

 ## Variables